fndemarqui/peppm/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a new release.
+* This is the second submission of a new release.
+All requests associated with the previous submission were done.